-Palate Coblation Surgery for Sleep Apnea & Snoring
+Palate Coblation For Sleep Apnea & Snoring

-What is palate Coblation®?
+What is Palate Coblation®?

 Palate Coblation® is a minimally invasive soft palate surgery for sleep apnea, which uses radiofrequency energy to tighten the tissues of the soft palate.
 The procedure is performed using local anesthetic in order to keep patients comfortable during the process, and generally diminishes the symptoms of severe snoring and obstructive sleep apnea (OSA).

 Palate Coblation® can be used to treat breathing-related issues, including those related to sleep apnea and snoring.
 Palate surgery for sleep apnea lessens the vibrations made by the soft palate, which can:

 - Minimize the intensity of snoring